David Carradine: Early life

-Carradine was born John Arthur Carradine Jr., on December 8, 1936, in Hollywood, California, the eldest child of actor John Carradine and his wife Ardanelle Abigail (née McCool) Carradine.
-He was a half-brother of Bruce, Keith, Christopher, and Robert Carradine, and an uncle of Ever Carradine and Martha Plimpton, most of whom are also actors.
-Primarily of Irish descent, he was a great-grandson of Methodist evangelical author Beverly Carradine and a grandnephew of artist Will Foster.
+Carradine was born John Arthur Carradine Jr. in Hollywood, California, the eldest child of actor John Carradine and his wife Ardanelle Abigail (née McCool) Carradine.
+He had four half-brothers including Keith Carradine and Robert Carradine, and was an uncle of Ever Carradine and Martha Plimpton, all of whom are also actors.
+Primarily of Irish descent, he was a great-grandson of the Methodist evangelical author Beverly Carradine.
 Called "Jack" by his family, Carradine had a turbulent childhood.
 His parents divorced and repeatedly remarried; he was born during his mother's second marriage of three, and his father's first of four.
 At the time of Carradine's parents' marriage, his mother already had a son by her first husband, whom John Carradine adopted.
 John Carradine had planned to have a large family, but later he discovered his wife had gotten two abortions without his knowledge, and afterward a miscarriage rendered her unable to carry a baby to term.

 Against this backdrop of marital discord, Carradine almost died by suicide by hanging at the age of five.
-He said the incident followed his discovery that he and his elder half-brother, Bruce, had different biological fathers.
+He said the incident followed his discovery that he and his elder half-brother had different biological fathers.
 Carradine added, "My father saved me, and then confiscated my comic book collection and burned it—which was scarcely the point."
 After three years of marriage, Ardenelle filed for divorce from John, but they remained married for five more years.
 They divorced in 1944, when Carradine was seven.
 His father left California to avoid court action in the alimony settlement.
 After the couple had a series of court battles over child custody and alimony, which at one point landed John in jail, Carradine joined his father in New York City; by this time, his father had remarried.
 On December 25, 1947, Carradine appeared in a live telecast adaptation of A Christmas Carol, with his father in the role of Ebenezer Scrooge.
 For the next few years, Carradine spent time in boarding schools, foster homes, and reform school.
 He also often accompanied his father to summer theater throughout the Northeast.
 Carradine spent time in Massachusetts, and a winter milking cows on a farm in Vermont.